grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi and Bastian worked with the two men from the depot who knew how to rig the high-pressure pipes until they had a spindly and unwieldy-looking hook of pipe that arced through the air from the docking bay down into the _Prospect_.
 It took a while to get all the segments set up and double checked so that everyone working on it was confident it was not going to explode and blow every submarine off the docking bay when they let the high-pressure air into it.
 But once it was set up, charging the high-pressure tanks only took a few minutes.

 With the compressed air systems recharged, the only thing left was to get food aboard.
 Gregory and Cassandra returned a couple of hours later with a cart full of yet more wooden crates, though this time the crates were filled with food stores.
 Gregory and Bastian got these crates lowered down to the cargo hold deck with Cassandra watching and learning, but staying out of the way.
-Once they were in the cargo hold, Bastian stowed and lashed the crates full of non-perishable and dry goods -- cans and dried meats, oatm
+Once they were in the cargo hold, Bastian stowed and lashed the crates full of non-perishable and dry goods -- cans and dried meats, oatmeal, cornmeal, flour, apples, rice, eggs, cabbage, jars of spices, and citrus -- with the rest of the cargo, figuring they could move the contents up to the galley after they were under way.
+The frozen and perishable items -- sides of beef and pork, a couple of waxed-paper boxes of leafy vegetables they would need to cook in the next few days, frozen chicken carcasses, and ice cream sandwiches among other things -- were all laboriously pulled from the crates immediately and carried up to be stowed in the galley and freezers by the crew.

 [//]: # (----- invisible character break)